dpoluyanov/achord/README.md

-On Java 9 performance can be even better with `--add-opens java/base/jdk.internal.misc=ALL-UNNAMED` (because Netty initializes uninitialized arrays not filled with zero).
+On Java 9 performance can be even better with `--add-opens java/base/jdk.internal.misc=ALL-UNNAMED` (because Netty initializes uninitialized arrays not filled with zeros).

+Java 9 is a minimal compatible version because reactive bridge based on [JEP 266](http://openjdk.java.net/jeps/266)

 # Setup
 ## Maven